IHosseini083/Shortify/README.md

 ## Features

-- Dockerized and ready to
+- Dockerized and ready to be deployed.
 - Fully async and non-blocking.
 - Uses [FastAPI] framework for API development:
 - Uses [MongoDB] as data store for users and shortened URLs.